 Dr Parry completed a BA(Hons) in Natural Sciences in 1980 and MB BCh in 1984 at the University of Cambridge and trained in Internal Medicine, Infectious Diseases, Clinical Microbiology and Tropical Medicine in the UK and Malawi.
 He has specialist accreditation in Clinical Microbiology and has completed the DTMH at the Liverpool School of Tropical Medicine and a PhD from the UK Open University.

-He was a Senior Clinical Lecturer at the Oxford Clinical Research Unit, Ho Chi Minh City, Vietnam from 1995 to 2002; Senior Clinical Lecturer in Clinical Microbiology at the University of Liverpool and the Royal Liverpool University Hospital, Liverpool, UK from 2002 to 2009; and Senior Clinical Consultant to Oxford South-East Asia Tropical Network in Vietnam, Cambodia and Bangladesh from 2009-2012.
-After a spell in NHS Consultant positions in Liverpool, between 2014 and 2016 he was Professor at the School of Tropical Medicine and Global Health, Nagasaki University, Nagasaki, Japan and Senior Lecturer at the London School of Hygiene and Tropical Medicine.
+He was based at the Oxford Clinical Research Unit, Ho Chi Minh City, Vietnam from 1995 to 2002; in the Oxford South-East Asia Tropical Network in Vietnam, Cambodia, and Bangladesh from 2009 to 2012; and between 2014 to 2016 was based at the School of Tropical Medicine and Global Health, in Nagasaki University, Japan with projects in the Philippines, Nepal and Fiji.